-Item Pages o Community Planning & Permitting Memo 1 - 7 o Draft Article 12 Regulations (Exhibit A) - dated October 20, 2020 A1 - A34 Other Proposed Conforming Amendments to the Land Use Code (Exhibit B) B1-B6 Summary of Proposed Changes in October 20, 2020 Draft Article 12 Regulations (Exhibit C) C1-C5
+Item Pages 0 Staff Memo 1 - 10 0 Draft Article 12 Regulations as amended after Planning Commission (Exhibit A) dated November 23, 2020 A1 - A35 0 Other Proposed Conforming Amendments to the Land Use Code as amended after Planning Commission (Exhibit B) dated November 23, 2020 B1-B6 0 Summary of Proposed Changes from October 20, 2020 Draft Article 12 Regulations (Exhibit C) C1-C5

-ACTION REQUESTED FROM PLANNING COMMISSION
+ACTION REQUESTED FROM BOARD OF COUNTY COMMISSIONERS

-The November 9, 2020 public hearing is for the Planning Commission to consider the Boulder County Land Use Code amendments ("Draft Regulations") that update the County's review of oil and gas development and seismic testing in unincorporated Boulder County.
-The Draft Regulations reflect direction given to staff by the Board of County Commissioners (BOCC) to update the regulations following enactment of Senate Bill 19-181, "Protect Public Welfare Oil and Gas Operations," signed into law April 16, 2019.
+The December 1, 2020 public hearing and December 3, 2020, public meeting are for the Board of County Commissioners ("BOCC") to consider the Boulder County Land Use Code amendments ("Draft Regulations") that update the County's review of oil and gas development and seismic testing in unincorporated Boulder County.
+The Draft Regulations reflect direction given to staff by the BOCC update the regulations following enactment of Senate Bill 19-181, "Protect Public Welfare Oil and Gas Operations," signed into law April 16, 2019.

 ^{}Time may be pooled (up to 8 minutes maximum) provided all individuals who are pooling time are present.
+Advance speaker sign-up is available on the Boulder County oil and gas development website (https://boco.org/oilgas).

-On November 9, staff will give a presentation on the proposed regulations and public testimony will be taken.
-No discussion by the Planning Commission will take place on November 9.
-On November 10, 2020, the Planning Commission will discuss the Draft Regulations and staff requests they take action (approve and recommend approval of Docket DC-19-0002 to the Board of County Commissioners) or provide direction to staff to otherwise modify the Draft Regulations.
-If the Planning Commission provides direction to staff to edit the Draft Regulations, staff will bring back any necessary revisions to Planning Commission on November 17, 2020.
+On December 1, staff will give a presentation on the proposed regulations and public testimony will be taken.
+No discussion by the BOCC will take place on December 1.
+On December 3, 2020, the BOCC will ask staff questions and discuss the Draft Regulations.
+Staff requests they take action (approve Docket DC-19-0002) or provide direction to staff to otherwise modify the Draft Regulations.
+If the BOCC provides direction to staff to edit the Draft Regulations, staff will bring back any necessary revisions to the BOCC on December 10, 2020.